 With Apple’s expertise with motion sensing and advanced ML algorithms, it is very much possible that the Apple Watch could be engineered to detect when you are eating/ drinking.

-Dong et al. proposed the use of a wrist-worn device (in the form of a watch) to track wrist movements associated with food intake and were able to detect and count bites taken during a meal with an accuracy of 86% in cafeteria settings.
-In their research, the device used was an on-wrist wearable that used a micro-electro-mechanical (MEMS) gyroscope to track wrist motion, automatically detecting when the user has taken food.
+Dong et al. proposed using a wrist-worn device (in the form of a watch) to track wrist movements associated with food intake and detect and count bites taken during a meal with an accuracy of 86% in cafeteria settings.
+Their research used an on-wrist wearable that used a micro-electro-mechanical (MEMS) gyroscope to track wrist motion, automatically detecting when the user has taken food.

-The device not only detected the food intake motion, but also counted and time-stamped bites, storing a long-term log.
+The device detected the food intake motion and counted and time-stamped bites, storing a long-term log.
 This study was published way back in 2012.
 If tech companies like Apple can automate the food monitoring component today, it will be a huge deal.

-The results from this Duke study definitely show that managing lifestyle by monitoring glucose levels using Smartwatch along with food monitoring can be significant in terms of tapping into the prediabetes market.
+This Duke study shows that managing lifestyle by monitoring glucose levels using Smartwatch along with food monitoring can be significant in tapping into the prediabetes market.